fullstack-development/developers-roadmap/backend/junior-3/haskell.md

     * Could existential type be promoted?
     * How can heterogenous lists be implemented with `DataKinds` and `GADTs`?
     * What are the dependant types and how `DataKinds` allow us to get closer to them?
-  * Polymorphic Kinds:
+  * Polymorphic Kinds
     * What is the main goal of `PolyKinds`?
     * When it could be useful?
     * What declarations would have the inferred kind `*` and not polykinded `forall k. k`?
     * What is `Proxy` datatype?
 What is it used for?
 Why do we need `PolyKinds` to implement it?
   * `ScopedTypeVariables`
-  * Higher ranked types:
+  * Higher ranked types
     * What is a "rank" of a function?
     * Give examples of rank-1, rank-2, rank-3 functions.
     * In which cases do we need `ExistentialQuantification` and in which we need `RankNTypes`?
     * Can we create datatypes and newtypes with `RankNTypes`?
     * Can we use constraints with `RankNTypes`?
-  * Existential Quantification:
+  * Existential Quantification
     * What is the main goal of the `ExistentialQuantification` extension?
     * Can we use constraints for types of quantified constructor parameters?
     * Can we use different constraints for different constructor?